 - One (1) from another music or education professional.

-- Students must provide information about family income, estimated family contribution towards college, and tuition rates on which the committee can ascertain financial need.
+- Students must provide information about family income, estimated family contribution towards college, and tuition rates from which the committee can ascertain financial need.

-- Students must submit an official transcript from the most recent semester.
+- Students must submit an official transcript from their high school or college.

-- Students may be required to submit a copy of their admissions letter, if entering college or graduate school for the first time.
+- Students will be required to submit a copy of their admissions letter.

-- The digitally recorded videos of performances may not exceed 30 minutes for undergraduates and 45 minutes for graduate students.
-The video will contain three pieces of organ music: one composed by J.S.
+- The recorded videos of performances may not exceed 30 minutes for undergraduates and 45 minutes for graduate students.
+Performances of three organ pieces are required: one composed by J.S.
 Bach, and two additional contrasting works composed after 1800.
-The video must clearly show the applicant performing at the organ console.
-It must be of sufficient quality to ensure a fair assessment of the candidate’s abilities by the committee.
+Each video must clearly show the applicant performing at the organ console.
+It must be of sufficient quality to ensure a fair assessment of the candidate’s abilities by the application reviewers.
 Different instruments may be used; the candidate must provide a specification for each instrument used.
 Individual pieces must not be edited.
-See the application and the technical guidance sheet for more requirements, details, and tips.
 We strongly encourage candidates to seek assistance from a school representative, technical adviser, or instructor to complete the video requirement.
-These videos will be judged on talent and performance quality.
+The video quality achievable by a later model smart phone is sufficient.

-- The essay must be written at a level of sophistication expected of an incoming or current college student, or graduate student, depending on the applicant’s status.
-The essay is focused on goals, achievement and dedication, and financial need.
-The essay will be judged not only on the answers to the questions, but on clarity and college-level writing ability.
+- Each essay must be written at a level of sophistication expected of an incoming or current college student, or graduate student, depending on the applicant’s status.
+The essays will be focused on goals, achievement and dedication, and financial need.
+The essays will be judged not only on the answers to the questions, but on clarity and college-level writing ability.

-Applications were submitted online by 5:00 p.m.
-Eastern Standard Time on Saturday March 1, 2014.
-All materials must be received at AGO Headquarters by this date and time.
+All materials must be submitted online by the application deadline.
 There is no application fee.
-Applicants will be informed on or near April 15, 2014 so that they may include this information in negotiations with the school of their choice.
+Applicants should be informed on or near April 1, so that they could include this information in negotiations with the school of their choice.

 The Ronald G. Pogorzelski and Lester D. Yankee Memorial Scholarship will be renewable only if scholarship recipients maintain an overall 3.0 academic GPA in all music coursework.
 Those who do not maintain this grade point average or for any reason fail to maintain good standing at their academic institution will be placed on probation for a semester; if the situation is not corrected, they will lose the remainder of the scholarship funding.
 It will not be reinstated.
 Should a recipient decide to transfer to another accredited music program, the scholarship can be transferred by the recipient if they meet all of the other requirements for maintenance of the scholarship.

 The scholarship will be disbursed directly to the appropriate office of the recipient’s chosen institution.
-We expect to issue two payments, one at the beginning of the fall semester 2014 and one at the beginning of the spring semester 2015.
+We will issue two payments, one at the beginning of the fall semester and one at the beginning of the spring semester.
 Before the final disbursement of the scholarship, each recipient of the Ronald G. Pogorzelski and Lester D. Yankee Memorial Scholarship must provide the committee with documentation that he/she will graduate with the intended degree.
 In the two years following graduation, the recipient will provide updates on organ- related activities pursued during that time.